ccdxc/sw/venice/utils/events/README.md

 	err = recorder.Event(TestNICDisconnected, "INFO", "test message", nil)
 	```
 	* Given event type will be validated against the list provided while creating the recorder.
-	* Event source will be inherited from the recoder.
+	* Event source will be inherited from the recorder.

 ### How dispatcher cache works internally?